near/pagoda-docs/docs/alerts/setup.md

 ## Setting up Telegram alerts

 Follow the steps above to begin setting-up telegram alerts.
-When selecting the destination select Telegram and follow these steps to authorise Alerts
+When selecting the destination select Telegram and follow these steps to authorize Alerts

 ![](/img/alerts/setup7.png)